JasonXsiu/DaVinci_AutoShowroom-/README.md

 # DaVinci_AutoShowroom

 # What is this application ?
-This Android Application is a Sport Car Showroom.
+This Android Application is a Sport Car Showroom app.

-# Why
+# Why is it created ?
 The company - DaVinci's PTL - possess a lot of limited version of Mercedes-BMG cars, which wants to be shown to a CAR FANANTIC like YOU!!!

-# How
+# How is it presented ?
 Technologies / Libraries involed :
 - FireBase
 - Room Database